wurthless-elektroniks/RGH1.3/readme.md

 Once XeLL is written, power on the console and it'll drop to XeLL within a minute.
 Obviously, sooner is better.

-🤬 **For super uncooperative Jaspers:** 🤬
+🤬 **For super uncooperative consoles:** 🤬

-If you find your Jasper isn't reliably glitching, here's an explanation: for whatever reason those Jaspers are grumpy and often get up on the wrong side of the bed.
+If you find your console isn't reliably glitching, here's an explanation: for whatever reason those systems are grumpy and often get up on the wrong side of the bed.
 When that happens, they will refuse to glitch past CB_A no matter how many times you try, and the only way around this is to power cycle the system.
 Nobody knows why this happens, it's board-dependent, and we don't know how to solve it.
+I've seen it happen on Jaspers, but it's known to happen on Falcons too.

-If you encounter such a console, that's what the `badjasper` ECC is for.
-It will hard reset your console if it thinks the boot has failed.
+If you encounter such a console, that's what the `badjasper` and `badfalcon` ECCs are for.
+It will hard reset your console if the boot fails early.
 This method isn't bulletproof by any stretch of the imagination, and it can take 30 seconds or more before the system boots, but it will typically succeed within 10-15 seconds.

-To tell if your Jasper needs this workaround, you must first try to mod it with RGH1.2, using the standard 21 timing file.
+The easiest way to tell if your system needs this workaround is to see how it cooperates either with RGH1.2 or RGH1.3.
-If the LED is consistently stuck on at the end of the cycle with a XeLL ECC, and the system hasn't booted after 10 or 20 tries, then it's one of those Jaspers.
+If, for a given power cycle, it does not boot within 20 attempts on RGH1.2 or one minute on RGH1.3, but it works eventually if you power cycle the system enough times, it will need this workaround.

+**When using badjasper/badfalcon and your system bootloops for way too long and you want to power the system off, hold the Power button and it should instantly power down.**

 ## Ring of Light blink codes